Studies and Research

 expanding broadband service in Kentucky and report findings to the governor and Legislative Research Commission.
 A key recommendation was the creation of the Kentucky Education Network.

-Office of Educational Accountability Study of Educational Technology Initiatives - This 2009 publication is the result of the Office of Education Accountability's (OEA) review of
+Office of Education Accountability Study of Educational Technology Initiatives - This 2009 publication is the result of the Office of Education Accountability's (OEA) review of

 Kentucky's education technology, inclusive of funding, governance and status of related initiatives and projects.
 The study names several accomplishments as well as some areas in need of improvement.